 Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Planning and Conducting Investigations: Plan and conduct an investigation individually and collaboratively to produce data to serve as the basis for evidence. • Feedback mechanisms maintain a living system's internal conditions within certain limits and mediate behaviors, allowing it to remain alive and functional even as external conditions change within some range.
 Outside that range (e.g., at too high or low external temperature, with too little food or water available) the organism cannot survive.
 Stability and Change: Feedback (negative or positive) can stabilize or destabilize a system.
-B.LS1.4 Use a model to illustrate th organisms. ne ro le of cellular division (mitosis) and differentiation in producing and d maintaining complex s not on the details of each phase of mitosis but on the conceptual understa anding that mitosis produces Clarification Statement: Emphasis is genetically identical cells via DNA rep Assessment Boundary: Assessment plica doe tion and cell division and that immature cells may become specialized s not include specific gene control mechanisms or rote memorization c through differentiation. of the steps of mitosis.
-Clarification Statement: Emphasis is genetically identical cells via DNA rep plica doe tion and cell division and that immature cells may become specialized through differentiation. of the steps of mitosis.
+B.LS1.4 Use a model to illustrate th organisms. e role of cellular division (mitosis) and differentiation in producing and d maintaining complex Clarification Statement: Emphasis is not on the details of each phase of mitosis but on the conceptual understanding that mitosis produces genetically identical cells via DNA replication and cell division and that immature cells may become specialized through differentiation.
+Assessment Boundary: Assessment does not include specific gene control mechanisms or rote memorization of the steps of mitosis. genetically identical cells via DNA rep Assessment Boundary: Assessment blication and cell division and that immature cells may become specialized to does not include specific gene control mechanisms or rote memorization c through differentiation. of the steps of mitosis. genetically identical cells via DNA rep lication and cell division and that immature cells may become specialized through differentiation. of the steps of mitosis.
 Crosscutting Concepts